-Community and group meetings;
+- Community and group meetings;

-Community and group meetings,

-Election site; political meetings;
+- Election site; political meetings;

-Dances;
+- Dances;

-Fund raising nights;
+- Fund raising nights;

 Indoor Bowls;

 Hire for community events (larger scale).

 Capacity: This hall has the capacity to increase usage.
 Current usage is limited due to a small population base providing less opportunity/demand; changes over time to population type (older now) and the relative remoteness.